WPBay SDK Documentation

 - License Activation: If

-, WPBay prompts for a license key.
+is_freeandno_activation_requiredare bothfalse, WPBay prompts for a license key.
 Otherwise, the plugin may activate automatically. - Automatic Updates: If a valid license is active (or not required), the SDK checks WPBay’s servers for updates.
 Updates appear in the normal WordPress “Plugins” update screen.

-- Deactivation: Deactivating the plugin optionally notifies WPBay servers to free the license seat for use on another domain.
+plan_type.
+The SDK can use this value to read the active plan or check whether the customer has access to a specific plan. - Deactivation: Deactivating the plugin optionally notifies WPBay servers to free the license seat for use on another domain.

 7. License Checks and Verification

-is enabled, all license verification checks are skipped locally, allowing developers to test functionality without requiring a valid license.
-Otherwise, the SDK will attempt to verify licenses using your api_key
+When DEVELOPER_MODE is enabled, all license verification checks are skipped locally, allowing developers to test functionality without requiring a valid license.
+Otherwise, the SDK will attempt to verify licenses using your api_key and wpbay_product_id.
+These credentials are used to authenticate and validate the user’s license status against the WPBay licensing system.

 7.1 License Verification Methods